chrisgoringe/cg-controller/README.md

 There's also a debug setting that I might ask you to use if you report a problem!

+### Controller width

+There is a little drag box at the bottom right of the controller that you can use to make it narrower or wider.
+Its width is independant of the other sidebar controls.

 ## Known Limitations